Cydalima perspectalis: Host plant

 The larvae feed on the leaves and shoots of Buxus species.
-Young larvae only eat the upper part of the leaf, leaving the hardest inside structure.
-The leaves are not destroyed completely but appear as "peeled" in small parallel beats lines, or almost completely.
+Young larvae often eat only the upper part of the leaf, leaving the tougher veins and the waxy lower epithelium as if the leaves had been peeled.
 These peeled leaves eventually die.
+The young, newly hatched feed on small portions of the leaves, but as they grow older and the bigger they grow, then the more the larvae eat, therefore doing more damage.

-Old larvae are the most damaging: they massively and completely eat the leaves, sometimes leaving a thin part at the contour and centre of the leaf, however.
+Old larvae are the most damaging: they massively and completely eat the leaves, sometimes leaving a thin part at the contour and centre of the leaf.
 Green ball-shaped frass can usually be seen on host plants.